operate-first/ai-for-cloud-ops/RTQA/Peac_LS/README.md

 ## Current Work
 Peac_LS is being worked on in parallel to *iPython magic implementation* method of implementation.
 Currently, an example of a working plugin is made by using PyLS and cookiecutter.
 Ideally, we would like to create our very own working Language Server.

-### pylsPlugins
+### pylsImports
 Using cookiecutter and an existing Python Language Server (PyLS), this plugin highlights any part of the code that calls for an import of a module.
-Next steps include doing analysis in the backend and adding that to the message shown when users hover over the highlight.
+Next steps include doing analysis in the backend and adding analytic messages toshow instead when users hover over the highlight.